-You are at risk of causing permanent damage to your system or your equipment, or of harming yourself.
+You are at risk of causing permanent damage to your system or your equipment, or harming yourself.

-This is important information and needs your attention.
+This information is important and needs your attention.

 A useful tip that might make it easier, better or faster to perform a task.